Water contamination in Crestwood, Illinois: March 2010

-IDPH Finds Elevated Cancer Rate in Crestwood
+IDPH finds elevated cancer rate in Crestwood

-In a study released on March 5, 2010 the Illinois Department of Public Health (IDPH) found "significantly elevated" levels of cancer among Crestwood residents.
+In a study released on March 5, 2010, the Illinois Department of Public Health (IDPH) found "significantly elevated" levels of cancer among Crestwood residents.

 The purpose of this study was not to determine whether or not the contaminated drinking water was or was not to blame for the illness' of the residents, according to the report itself it was designed to be only an "assessment of cancer incidence for Crestwood."
 The IDPH investigators sought only to see if there were more cases of cancer in Crestwood than they would expect statistically.

-Later in the day on March 5, 2010 the IDPH issued another press release which said "IDPH's assessment found that the types of cancer one might expect to be elevated due to exposure to the chemicals found in the Crestwood drinking water, were not found to be elevated."
+Later in the day on March 5, 2010, the IDPH issued another press release which said, "IDPH's assessment found that the types of cancer one might expect to be elevated due to exposure to the chemicals found in the Crestwood drinking water, were not found to be elevated."
 Because of a lack of testing however the IDPH has admitted previously that the contaminant chemicals and their levels in the well may never be known.

 "The consumption of contaminated water has elevated the Kidney, Lung and Gastrointestinal cancer rates in residents of the village" according to an article on Topnews.com.

 "The authors of the health assessment base their data on where a person was living at the time of diagnosis."

 The study, conducted by the Illinois State Cancer Registry, a division of the state Department of Public Health, analyzed 952 cancer cases from 1994 to 2006.

-The IDPH report did not implicate the contaminated municipal well or exposure to the village's contaminated water as a reason for the elevated incidence of cancer in Crestwood, it also did not rule out exposure to the carcinogenically contaminated public drinking water supply as a factor for the higher cancer rates of Crestwood residents.
+The IDPH report did not implicate the contaminated municipal well or exposure to the village's contaminated water as a reason for the elevated incidence of cancer in Crestwood.
+It also did not rule out exposure to the carcinogenically contaminated public drinking water supply as a factor for the higher cancer rates of Crestwood residents.

 Kidney cancer in males in Crestwood was almost double the level researchers had expected to find.

-Lung cancer in males and females in Crestwood was thirty five percent higher than what the researchers expected to find.
+Lung cancer in males and females in Crestwood was 35 percent higher than what the researchers expected to find.

-Oral cavity and pharynx cancers in Crestwood men are seventy three percent higher than what researchers expected to find.
+Oral cavity and pharynx cancers in Crestwood men were 73 percent higher than what researchers expected to find.

 Esophagus cancer in Crestwood males was twice as high as the state researchers expected it to be.